immcantation/changeo/docs/examples/cloning.rst

 appropriate threshold for trimming the hierarchical clustering into B cell clones.
-The `distToNearest <http://shazam.readthedocs.io/en/latest/vignettes/DistToNearest-Vignette>`__ function in the `SHazaM <http://shazam.readthedocs.io>`__ R package calculates the distance between each sequence in the data and its nearest neighbor.
-The resulting distribution is bimodal, with the first mode representing sequences with clonal relatives in the dataset and the second mode representing singletons.
+The `distToNearest <http://shazam.readthedocs.io/en/latest/vignettes/DistToNearest-Vignette>`__ function in the `SHazaM <http://shazam.readthedocs.io>`__ R package calculates the distance between each sequence in the data and its nearest-neighbor.
+The resulting distribution should be bimodal, with the first mode representing sequences with clonal relatives in the dataset and the second mode representing singletons.
 The ideal threshold for separating clonal groups is the value that separates the two modes of this distribution and can be found using the